theresenoest/Discrete_curve_group_code/README.md

 Also, adjustments of e.g. reading of the data, variable names and file paths must be performed for each data set.
 Further details can be found in each script.

-# Citation
+# Citation (Will soon be updated)

 When used, the method should be cited with reference to [Lund et al. 2016.](http://bmcmedresmethodol.biomedcentral.com/articles/10.1186/s12874-016-0129-z)

 Also, the code is to be cited using the following doi: doi:XXX when describing the methods or using e.g. the following sentence as an acknowledgement: "The code used for analysis was provided in a repository at https://github.com/theresenoest/Discrete_curve_group_code".

 # Issues
-Please report any issues regarding the contents of the repository [here] (https://github.com/theresenoest/Discrete_curve_group_code/issues).
+Please report any issues regarding the contents of the repository